influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 title: Use the InfluxDB v1 API with InfluxDB Cloud Dedicated
 list_title: Use the InfluxDB v1 API
 description: >
-  Use InfluxDB v1 API authentication, endpoints, and tools with InfluxDB Cloud Dedicated (Single-tenant).
+  Use InfluxDB v1 API authentication, endpoints, and tools.
-  Use the v1 API when you have existing v1 workloads that need it.
+  Learn how to use v1 `/query`, `/write`, and username/password authentication  when bringing existing 1.x workloads to InfluxDB Cloud Dedicated.
 weight: 3
 menu:
   influxdb_cloud_dedicated: